slds-lmu/paper_2019_iml_measures/paper/paper.md

 But nowhere are explicit, model-agnostic interpretability measures used AIC, BIC is a tradeoff measure between accuracy and interpretability

+Other approach, but only for decision tree and logistic regression: "Measuring Interpretability for Different Types of Machine Learning Models" by Qing Zhou 1 , Fenglu Liao 1 , Chao Mou 1(&) , and Ping Wang 2

 # Prerequisites

+- Functional decomposition
 - ALE plots
 - Multicrit, Pareto Front